-Thai massage is a form of meditation.
+Thai massage – movement meditation.

 Through presence with whatever is I feel in my client’s body, focus on the breath and mindful touch that continuously responds to what is felt, a meditative state provides a listening space for the body to respond and begin to heal itself.